aws/rolesanywhere-credential-helper/README.md

 After building, you should see the `aws_signing_helper` binary built for your system at `build/bin/aws_signing_helper`.
 Usage can be found in [AWS's documentation](https://docs.aws.amazon.com/rolesanywhere/latest/userguide/credential-helper.html).
 A later section also goes into how you can use the scripts provided in this repository to test out the credential helper binary.

-### Scripts

-The project also comes with two bash scripts at its root, called `generate-certs.sh` and `generate-credential-process-data.sh`.
-The former script is used strictly for unit testing, and it generates certificate and private key data with different parameters that are supported by IAM Roles Anywhere.
-You can run the bash script using `/bin/bash generate-certs.sh`, and you will see the generated certificates and keys under the `tst/certs` directory.
-The latter script is used both for unit testing and can also be used for testing the `credential-process` command after having built the binary.
-It will create a CA certificate/private key as well as a leaf certificate/private key.
-When testing IAM Roles Anywhere, you will have to upload the CA certificate a trust anchor and create a profile within Roles Anywhere before using the binary along with the leaf certificate/private key to call `credential-process` (more instructions can be found in the next section).
-You can run the bash script using `/bin/bash generate-credential-process-data.sh`, and you will see the generated certificate hierarchy (and corresponding keys) under the `credential-process-data` directory.
-Note that the unit tests that require these fixtures to exist will run the bash script themselves, before executing those tests that depend on the fixtures existing.
-Please note that these scripts currently only work on Unix-based systems and require `openssl` to be installed.

 ## Diagnostic Command Tools

 ### read-certificate-data